-Open-source model to identify candidates suitable for a “second look” case review via AB 2942 or Prosecutor Initiated Resentencing (PIR)
+Open-source model to identify candidates suitable for “second-look” case reviews via PC 1172 or Prosecutor Initiated Resentencing

-Open datasets on offenses, sentence lengths and demographics of California’s incarcerated population acquired via freedom of information laws
+Open datasets on offenses, case numbers, sentence lengths, and demographics of incarcerated populations acquired via freedom of information laws

-Our flagship tool is an eligibility model that programmatically identifies incarcerated individuals who are serving excessive sentences for non-violent or non-serious offenses.
+Our flagship tool is an AI driven eligibility model that programmatically identifies incarcerated individuals who are serving excessive sentences for non-violent or non-serious offenses.

 Eliminates errors in manual case reviews

-Does not exacerbate racial, economic and gender biases in our society
+Does not exacerbate racial, economic, and gender biases

 Maya Markovich is a leader in the field of legal and justice technology.
 At the Justice Technology Association, Maya spearheads innovation that promotes access to justice.
 With a deep understanding of the intersection between technology, business and the legal system, Maya forges strategic partnerships and develops impactful programs that leverage technology to address systemic challenges.
 Her experience and entrepreneurial mindset position her to shape the future of justice technology, fostering a more equitable and inclusive legal system for all.